possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/README.md

 This directory contains the following folders:

-- `eval` : supporting analysis code for evaluation of method (see README for worklow instructions)
+- `eval` : supporting analysis code for evaluation of method
 - `src` : source code for planning method and baseline

 ## Hardware